mweimerskirch/lupus-to-mqtt/README.md

 * Arming/disarming the alarm.
 * Door/window sensors status (open/closed).
+* Turning the internal switch on/off.

 ## Current limitations

 * Only one area is supported (the Lupusec XT3 can theoretically manage two areas).
 * Only one "Home" mode is supported (the Lupusec XT3 can theoretically manage up to three home modes).
+* Sensors without names are ignored.

 ## Manual installation